Barnes Ice Cap

 The Barnes Ice Cap is an ice cap located in central Baffin Island, Nunavut, Canada.

 Geography

 It covers close to 6000 km2 in the area of the Baffin Mountains.
 It has been thinning due to regional warming.
 Between 2004 and 2006, the ice cap was thinning at a rate of 1 m per year.

 The ice cap contains Canada's oldest ice, some of it being over 20,000 years old.
-It is a remnant of the Laurentide Ice Sheet, which covered much of Canada during the last glacial period of the Earth's current ice age.
+It is a remnant of the Laurentide Ice Sheet, which covered most of Canada during the last glacial period of the Earth's current ice age.
 Generator Lake is located at the southeastern end of the ice cap.

+Exploration

+A team from Laramie, Wyoming, United States, made the first bicycle traverse of the Barnes Ice Cap in 1995.
+The team was sponsored by the Wyoming Alpine Club and included brothers Mike and Dan Moe — some of the first people to complete the Continental Divide mountain biking route from Canada to Mexico — along with Sharon Kava and Brad Humphrey.

+After crossing the ice cap, the team abandoned their bikes and sleds at 70°31′43″N 73°18′42″W on August 22, 1995, to expedite their travel over boulder fields to Baffin Bay.
+They intended for the bikes to be picked up later.
+All members of the 1995 party died of hypothermia after an aluminum boat captained by Innumariik guide Jushua Ilauq of Clyde River was capsized by a breaching bowhead whale.
+Ilauq alone survived due to wearing a cold-weather survival suit, and lived until 2025.

+In 2009 geologist Kurt Refsnider stumbled upon the bikes by chance.
+The story of the expedition was chronicled by a childhood friend of Mike Moe, writer Mark Jenkins in Outside magazine in 2006 and 2022.